 Currently, the ICB is chaired by Mr. Dragos Chilea, and it brings together national and regional bar associations and the most important international bar associations, as well as lawyers deeply committed to promote international criminal justice.

+The ICB is also enriched with the knowledge and experience of non-government organizations from 48 countries.
 The key objective of ICB and its members is to represent the legal profession at three levels:

 The ICB’s geographical representation, which brings together people from different legal systems, is increasing with each new membership.